University Pay Plan and Job Profiles

 Prior Approval and Restricted Job Classifications

 Certain job classifications require prior approval for use from a central university office or are restricted for use only within a central university office.
 A list of these job classifications is reviewed and updated annually.
 Additionally, for classified titles, a note has been placed at the top of each job description to alert departments that the title is either restricted or requires prior approval.
 Contact your Strategic Workforce Solutions HR Consultant if you need assistance identifying a different classification.
-For the list of job classifications, please see the spreadsheet Prior Approval and Restricted Job Classifications (PDF)
+For the list of these job classifications, please see the spreadsheet Prior Approval and Restricted Job Classifications (PDF)